-Inside: An alternative Advent calendar to get YOU and your kids in the holiday spirit.
-Too soon to think about Christmas?
+Inside: An alternative Advent calendar to get YOU and your kids in the Christmas spirit.
+Too soon to think about the holidays?
 Discover that warm fuzzy feeling.

 Where has the year gone?
 Yesterday, my husband hauled the Christmas boxes down from the attic.